 Confined Space / Trench Rescue

 AVERAGE RESPONSE TIME

-Firefighters work a three platoon 56-hour week.
-Each platoon or shift is a 24-hour on-duty and 48 hours off-duty rotation.
+Firefighters work a three shift 56-hour week.
+Each shift is a 24-hour on-duty and 48 hours off-duty rotation.
 Each firefighter reports to work at 8:00a.m. and remains on duty until the following morning at 8:00a.m.